-High levels of Hygiene are essential when it comes to flooring for butchers.
-Working with raw meat, blood, bones and organs, processed foods are susceptible to bacteria.
-Especially if High levels of Hygiene are not maintained.
-Hence strict requirements apply to running a butcher’s and why butchers must take account of regulations from Environmental Health and the Food Standards Agency.
-The Food Standards Agency guidance states that Food preparation areas must have a “design and layout must permit Good Hygiene Practices and protection against contamination.
+High levels of hygiene are essential when it comes to flooring for butchers.
+Working with raw meat, blood, bones and organs, processed foods are susceptible to bacteria, especially if high levels of hygiene are not maintained.
+Therefore, strict requirements on hygienic flooring are in place to run a butcher shop.
+As a leading butcher flooring contractor we offer high quality hygienic food grade coatings to full optimise the environment in line with regulations.

+Moreover, butchers must take account of regulations from Environmental Health and the Food Standards Agency.
+The Food Standards Agency guidance states that “Food preparation areas must have a design and layout must permit Good Hygiene Practices and protection against contamination.
 Floor surfaces must be sound and easy to clean – must use impervious, non-absorbent, washable, non-toxic materials.
 Where appropriate, adequate surface drainage necessary.”

 An unprotected concrete floor will be of no use in meeting these important health and safety standards.
 This is since it’s porous, and some moisture movement will always occur.
 Moisture is a vehicle for many harmful contaminants therefore, suitable meat processing flooring is essential.

 This product is the most hard-wearing on the market and designed to withstand impact and abrasion.
 It can also withstand animal fats and proteins, frequent cleaning, and chemicals.
 Resdev Pumadur RT screed offers excellent slip resistance in the wet.
 It can also be laid to falls to help drainage helping to meet high health and safety standards.

-Initially, the floor was thoroughly cleaned and prepared to remove the extensive build-up of failed floor paint, using the totally enclosed handheld 110v PCD grinding machine, with the edges being prepared with a handheld total enclosed 110v diamond grinding machine.
+Initially, the butcher flooring was thoroughly cleaned and prepared to remove the extensive build-up of failed floor paint, using the totally enclosed handheld 110v PCD grinding machine, with the edges being prepared with a handheld total enclosed 110v diamond grinding machine.
 All residues and dust were vacuumed with a 110v triple motor vacuum.

 A 6mm x 6mm saw cut was added to the perimeter of floor area, door thresholds, around drains and gullies and where necessary to toe in and anchor screed, before a nominal 6mm heavy duty Resedv Pumadur RT polyurethane, textured, matt, red was laid.